dancwpark/FuzzWeek2020-notes/Day2/day2-2.md

 # Day 2 Notes
-* Notes starting at 4:56:30
+* Notes starting at Day 2 - 4:56:30

 ## Emulator
 * From last time, stuck with problem of loading the ELF.
   * Only care about the LOAD headers.
-* Compiled `test_app` has different file size on my machine vs. Gamozolab's.
+* Compiled `test_app` has different file size on my machine vs. Brandon's.
   * This is reflected in the code.
+  * NOTE: In Part 3, we see that Brandon's code was compiled in the wrong machine leading to these differences.
 * After file loading is done, need to be able to run RISCV instructions.

 ### Registers